resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Training Workshops

 10am-3pm Tuesday to Thursday.
 Registration is $33 in total, with lunch provided on the days you attend training.
-Places are limited.
+Places are limited, and registrattion opens at the end of July.

 3 day Training workshops:
 - Programming/computing skills: introductory workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL